-Vocational Assessment is a time-limited service requiring re-authorization every 90 days.
+Vocational Assessment is a time-limited service requiring re-authorization every 90 days and will be authorized for up to 1 year from initial authorization every time it is added to the ISP.
 Prior to the request for reauthorization, the ISP team will meet to clarify goals and expectations and review progress.
 ODP will review the reauthorization request and make a determination based on ODP policy.
 ODP may also recommend technical assistance to the provider or suggest the ISP team consider a change of provider.

-Job Finding is a time-limited service requiring re-authorization every 90 days.
+Job Finding is a time-limited service requiring re-authorization every 90 days, and will be authorized for up to 1 year from initial authorization every time it is added to the ISP.
 Prior to the request for reauthorization, the ISP team will meet to clarify goals and expectations and review progress and the job finding strategy.
 ODP will review the reauthorization request and make a determination based on ODP policy.
-ODP may also recommend technical assistance to the provider or suggest the service plan team consider a change of provider.
+ODP may also recommend technical assistance to the provider or suggest the ISP team consider a change of provider.